How to Get a Mortgage in Puerto Rico

 The Bidding Process

 To buy a house owned by HUD, buyers must place an online bid on the property through an agent or broker who is registered with HUD.
-Buyers must provide their agent with a pre-qualification letter from a loan officer or lender confirming their ability to finance the home before submitting an online offer for said home.
+Buyers must provide their agent with a prequalification letter from a loan officer or lender demonstrating their ability to finance the home before submitting an online offer for said home.

 Depending on the asking price of the HUD home, buyers are required to submit a deposit of between $500 and $1000 with their online bid.
 This deposit is returned if a bid is declined.
 If a buyer’s bid is approved, they will only have 24 hours to sign all forms, including the initial sales agreement.

-Closing on a HUD property usually takes place between 30 and 60 days after the initial signing.
-HUD’s own purchasing contracts, deadlines, and requirements must be met to close on the property.
-HUD will even pay your broker’s commission, provided it is included in the contract.
+Closing on a HUD property usually takes place 30-60 days after the initial signing.
+HUD’s purchasing contracts, deadlines, and requirements must be met to close on the property.
+HUD will pay your broker’s commission if it is included in the contract.

 “As Is” Properties

 Bidding online for a foreclosed home can be a great way to save money when moving to Puerto Rico.
-However, there is a catch: HUD homes are sold “as is,” with no warranty, meaning HUD will neither pay nor correct any defects or damages on the property whatsoever.
-The new owner is required to make all repairs, and while repairs may be quite simple, an “as is” home could also require extensive, and expensive, renovation.
+However, there is a catch: HUD homes are sold “as is,” with no warranty, meaning HUD will neither pay nor correct any defects or damages on the property.
+The new owner is required to make all repairs.
+Repairs may be quite simple, but an “as is” home could also require extensive, and expensive, renovation.

 Anticipating Potential Issues